Nishu1717/Portfolio/README.md

-# Nisarg Patel — Data Analyst Portfolio
+# Nisarg Patel - A Data Analyst's Portfolio

 A clean, minimal portfolio website built to showcase data analytics projects, technical skills, and contact information.
 Designed for recruiters and hiring managers who need to quickly assess capabilities.